corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/checkpoint-tooling.md

 #### Idempotent/timed flows

 Idempotent/timed flows always retry from their initial checkpoint when a retry is needed.
-Therefore, when one of these flows is reloaded when reaching a suspending function, it will load the initial checkpoint and st
+Therefore, when one of these flows is reloaded when reaching a suspending function, it will load the initial checkpoint and start from the beginning.
+This is not useful for detecting deserialization errors but checks that the flow generally handles retries correctly.
-0.7.13_r3